 3.)
 Replace your furnace filters on a regular basis.
 A dirty air filter is non-effective at capturing the pollutants that may be present in your home and also decreases the efficiency of your HVAC unit.
 Therefore, it should be replaced every 3-4 months depending on air quality.

 When replacing your air filter, it is important to know which Minimum Efficiency Reporting Value (MERV) Rating you are getting.
 Here is a chart showing what each MERV Rating removes from your home or businesses air.

-Please note that for most homes, a MERV 8 is the highest you would want to go.
+Please note that for most homes, a MERV 11 is the recommended highest you would want to go.
 Some HVAC units cannot handle the higher MERV Ratings because of the restricted air flow.

 For best practice, replace your filters every 3-4 months.
 However, this number can vary depending on your indoor air quality.
 As a general rule, check your filter once a month and if it looks dirty, then change it.
 If not, you can leave it in and check back again the next month.

 To determine what the common culprits are for the indoor air quality in your home, use the IAQ Test Kit.
 This will allow you to test for the most common contaminants such as pollen, dust mites, mold, fibers, and skin cell fragments.